 Your sister, with whom you have shared the burden of your elderly parents?

-The crazy guy who always In Union Square, holding a cardboard sign with the word LOVE?
+The crazy guy who is always in Union Square with a cardboard sign about love?

 Your husband, who takes out the garbage every day, and works at that place he hates so that you can both give the kids the education they should have?